mynlp/ccg2lambda/README.md

 }
 ```

-## A system to comput Semantic Sentence Similarity:
+## A system to compute Semantic Sentence Similarity:

 * Hitomi Yanaka, Koji Mineshima, Pascual Martínez-Gómez and Daisuke Bekki.
 Determining Semantic Textual Similarity using Natural Deduction Proofs.
 Proceedings of the 2017 Conference on Empirical Methods in Natural Language Processing, Copenhagen, Denmark, 7-11 September 2017.